PC Matic Review 2024: Better Than Other Antiviruses?

 Can I use PC Matic on mobile?

-PC Matic works on Windows, Mac, Android, and iOS.
+PC Matic works on both Android and iOS phones.
 The Android app is somewhat basic, but it works well.
 It provides malware protection, but it doesn’t have the useful device optimization tools that are included in the desktop version.
 Nevertheless, it’s still a good choice for users who are looking for a simple, install-and-forget antivirus for mobile.

 The iPhone version is also basic but decent, with some good content blocking options and the ability to monitor your other devices that are protected with PC Matic.
-That said, there are better options out there — I recommend checking out the best antiviruses for iOS that provide protection against a wide range of cybersecurity threats.
+That said, there are better options out there — like Norton or TotalAV, to name a few.

 Is PC Matic free?